-- Section 1: Introduction and Fact Sheet - Section 2: 2018-2019 Grant Program Schedule - Section 3: Evaluation Criteria to be used by Commissioners and Staff - Section 4: Income Guidelines - Section 5: Insurance and Bonding Requirements

-Section 6: HOME Program Grant Application Worksheets and Instructions Section 7: HOME Program Grant Application Form Section 8: City of Davis Critical Needs Section 9: Program Background, Guidelines, and Regulations Section 10: Addendum - HOME Underwriting Requirements
+Section 1: Introduction and Fact Sheet Section 2: 2019-2020 Grant Program Schedule Section 3: Evaluation Criteria to be used by Commissioners and Staff Section 4: Income Guidelines Section 5: Insurance and Bonding Requirements Section 6: HOME Program Grant Application Worksheets and Instructions Section 7: HOME Program Grant Application Form Section 8: City of Davis Critical Needs Section 9: Program Background, Guidelines, and Regulations Section 10: Addendum - HOME Underwriting Requirements

-Once again, if you have any questions or if city staff can be of any assistance, please feel free to contact Mary Rice at mrice@cityofdavis.org or (530)757-5623.
+If you have any questions or if city staff can be of any assistance, please feel free to contact Mary Rice at mrice@cityofdavis.org or (530)757-5623.
 I wish you best of luck with the application process.